Janinduchamod2001425/Cloud-Cafe/README.md

 ## Order Management System Explanation

 The **Order Processing System** begins by welcoming the user and displaying a menu.
 Users select items, specify quantities, and confirm additions.
 They can choose to add more items or proceed to select an order type.
-The system calculates the total bill, applies a discount if selected, and displays the final amount.
+The system calculates the total bill, applies a discount if specified, and displays the final amount.
 Users then select a payment method, and the system processes the payment.
 Finally, an order summary is displayed, and the system concludes with a **goodbye message**.

 ### 1️⃣ Welcome Message